richorama/SQLDatabaseBackup/readme.md

 The database copy will be deleted when the utilty starts, if it already exists.

-Please ensure that a 'databasecopy' container exists in your storage account, otherwise the backup API will throw an error.
+Please ensure that a 'sqlbackup' container exists in your storage account (or specify a different value using -container), otherwise the backup API will throw an error.

 The bacpac file will have the date and time of the backup appended to the name, allowing you to keep a history of backups.